 Periodic registration is optionally supported by the AIoT Device.
 After successful registration to the network, the AIoT Device may start a periodic registration timer locally and perform periodic registration when the periodic registration timer expires.

-The principles of periodic registration are same as initial registration, with the following clarification:

-The D2R parameters contains Temporary ID, which was allocated by the AIOTF

-In the NAS Registration Request, the Registration Type indicates Periodic Registration

 NOTE 6: AIOTF may start the periodic registration timer for the AIoT Device after its registration.
 When the timer expires, the AIOTF may determine the AIoT Device state becomes de-registered.
 Optionally the AIOTF may remove the AIoT Device context, and update the AIOT Device registration state in the ADM.